qvantel/orcd/README.md

 Will consist of a REST backend, a Cassandra database and a Graphite database.
 All of which will be configured and set up with Docker containers

-**Team members:** Johan Bjäreholt, Robin Flygare, Gorges Gorges, Erik Lilja, Max Meldrum, Niklas Doung, Jozed Miljak, Martin Svensson
+**Team members:** Johan Bjäreholt, Robin Flygare, Gorges Gorges, Erik Lilja, Max Meldrum, Niklas Doung, Jozed Miljak and Martin Svensson

 ### Frontend